Cookie consent management tool by TermsFeed Ice Skating Holidays on Natural Ice, Sweden | Nature Travels

 A truly magical winter experience

-Winter 2026: Booking are now open for winter 2026.
-We recommend booking immediately if you wish to travel next winter, as this is an extremely popular activity.
-Many repeat guests return for tours year on year (it's a different experience every time!) and tours are often fully booked far in advance.
+Winter 2026/27: Bookings for this tour are now open for next winter.
+We recommend booking immediately if you wish to travel next winter, as availability is typically limited far in advance.

 Skating on clear ice across a frozen lake is a unique way to enjoy the beauty of a Swedish winter.
 In the wintertime, Sweden's extensive network of lakes and archipelago waters make up a labyrinth of ice just waiting to be explored.